fleetdm/fleet/README.md

 :tada: Announcing the transition of Fleet to a new independent entity :tada:

 Please check out [the blog post](https://medium.com/fleetdm/a-new-fleet-d4096c7de978) to understand what is happening with Fleet and our commitment to improving the product.
+To upgrade from Fleet ≤3.2.0, just grab the latest release from this repository (it'll work out of the box).

 # Fleet [![CircleCI](https://circleci.com/gh/fleetdm/fleet/tree/master.svg?style=svg)](https://circleci.com/gh/fleetdm/fleet/tree/master) [![Go Report Card](https://goreportcard.com/badge/github.com/fleetdm/fleet)](https://goreportcard.com/report/github.com/fleetdm/fleet)